crcn/mojojs.com/content/docs/0 Getting Started/2 Installation.article.md

 Once you've downloaded the pre-bundled version, head over to the `/examples` directory and open any-one of them in your browser to start tinkering around.

+You can also checkout the [mojo](/docs/api/mojo) docs for additional information on how to use the pre-bundled package.

 ## Starter Kit